TryGhost/node-sqlite3/README.md

 The “Developer Tools” window is automatically opened.
 You may use its “Console” tab to see if some test fails.
 (In case of a failure, the subsequent tests are not run.)

+Some tests require a writable `test/tmp` subdirectory in order to run properly.

 # CONTRIBUTORS